-Example 1: A single person has the majority of the shares of a company and alone decides which shareholder representatives become member of the SB.
+Example 1: A single person has the majority of the shares of a company and alone decides who will sit on the SB for the shareholders.

 Example 2: The company is owned by the employees working there.
-These employees thus elect all shareholder representatives and the employee representatives according to 4.2.a into the SB.
+These employees thus elect all SB-members of the shareholders and the SB-members of the employees according to 4.2.a into the SB.